About the Jewish Calendar (Hebrew calendar)

 Rabbi Zalman Melamed

-Or Ha-Chayim - Based on the calendar published by Yeshivat Or Haim, edited by Rabbi Shlomo Benizri Shlita, the calendar is based on the rulings of late Rabbi Ovadia Yosef, and is practiced in the Sephardi communities in Israel.
+Or HaChaim – Based on the calendar published by Yeshivat Or HaChaim, edited by Rabbi Shlomo Benizri, Shlit"a.
+This calendar follows the rulings of the late Rabbi Ovadia Yosef, zt"l, and is commonly practiced in Sephardi communities in Israel.

-Wherever degrees are mentioned, it means the sun is so and so” many degrees below the horizon.
+Wherever degrees are mentioned, it refers to the position of the sun that many degrees below the horizon.

-Wherever sunrise or sunset is mentioned, it means sunrise and sunset in the plains, unless otherwise stated.
+Wherever sunrise or sunset is mentioned, it refers to sunrise and sunset as calculated at sea level (on flat plains), unless otherwise specified.

 Time